hw5u/brokecliko/README.md

 # Broke Cliko II

 Broke Cliko II is the sequel to the original Broke Cliko, that I made in late 2025.
-If you want to try the first game, you can play it here: [Broke Cliko](https://jeekwol.itch.io/broke-cliko) *(Warning: it may contain some disrespectful or vulgar content.)*

 As the name suggests, Broke Cliko is a clicker game where you start broke (like broke boi boi) and buy upgrades to become richer in the long term.